Prep Key Information

 Transition to Senior School

 At Salcombe we pride ourselves on ensuring each pupil transitions to the right senior school for them.
 We believe our responsibility to our students does not stop when they graduate from Salcombe, but rather when they become confident, successful adults.
-As such, our Headmistress regularly visits senior schools, both state selective and independent, as well as calls on former students once they have settled in to their new schools.
+As such, our Executive Head regularly visits senior schools, both state selective and independent, as well as calls on former students once they have settled in to their new schools.

 Parents are supported during this sometimes tricky process.
 Mrs Davies holds an assembly for parents of Year 5 pupils in the Autumn Term, giving parents plenty of time to attend open days at potential schools.
 We also hold a biannual Senior School Forum where selected independent senior schools are invited to attend.
 At the end of the Spring Term, Mrs Davies and Ms Hore meet with the parents of each students to discuss their choices, and how best to proceed with applications.

 A Day in the Life of a Year 3 Student